webiny/docs.webiny.com/docs/webiny-apps/form-builder/form-stats.md

 sidebar_label: Stats and Submissions
 ---

 Once you've published your form and embedded it into your website, over time you will definitely want to check how it's performing.
 With the Form Builder app, you automatically get access to basic stats for all of your forms.
-You can also check out all of the received form submissions, with the complete data that was submitted.
+You can also check out all the received form submissions, with the complete data that was submitted.

 > NOTE: form stats are tracked and submissions are saved only when the form is accessed from the actual website.
 Viewing / submitting the form from, for example, the Page Builder, or from the preview tab in the form builder, won't actually have any affect on the form.